#Huemans: A Guide to Get Home

 Communication and education are essential between community and police, especially during these times.
 You & Five-O allows us to have these tough conversations and demonstrates what our responsibilities are to one another.

 Our workshops are available virtually and in-person.
 The content of the presentation is appropriate for youth, adults, non-profits, and community organizations; it also makes a great addition to diversity training for corporations.
-Our workshops average 90-120 minutes, but can also be half or full days; we are flexible to make our program work for you.

 Let us know what you are looking for.
 We are happy to adapt to find the best option for you!